-7. The federal government charged Watts and Mohammed criminally, and the disgraced officers pled guilty and served time in federal prison.
+8. The federal government charged Watts and Mohammed criminally, and the disgraced officers pled guilty and served time in federal prison.

-ANSWER: Defendant Mohammed admits that he pled guilty in 2012 to a violation of 18 USC §641 and was sentenced to a term of imprisonment.
-Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.
+ANSWER: Defendant Mohammed admits that he pled guilty in 2012 to a violation of 18 USC § 641 and was sentenced to a term of imprisonment.

-8. Evidence has now come to light showing that Watts and his police team members engaged in an ongoing pattern of criminal misconduct against public housing residents and visitors, and that Chicago Police Department officials knew about that pattern dating at least as far back as 2004.
+9. Over that time, evidence has come to light showing that Watts and his police team members, including Defendants Nichols, Jr., Leano, Smith, Jr., Bolton, and Lewis engaged in an ongoing pattern of criminal misconduct and that Chicago Police Department officials knew about that pattern dating at least as far back as 2004.